Inventory Control Systems

 Materials requirements planning, or MRP, builds upon the concepts of inventory control systems by extending the time frame of consideration from keeping track of what you have in the present to planning what you can manufacture or have available to sell in the future.
 The MRP sets forth what resources you need to order and when, and what sales orders you can release and when.

-Finale is a basic inventory control system for manufacturing without materials requirements planning built in.
-Small to medium sized manufacturers may find MRP software overbearing for the complexity of their actual planning needs.
+Finale is a basic inventory control system for manufacturers without materials requirements planning built in.
+Small to medium-sized manufacturers may find MRP software overbearing for the complexity of their actual planning needs.
 The combination of Finale as an inventory control system plus Excel for MRP is the right level of tools for a large class of companies.

-Some types of products have expiry dates, or serial numbers, or other properties identified by lot or batch.
+Some types of products have expiry dates, or serial numbers, or other properties identified by lot or batch for traceability of the builds.
 Thus stock may not just be quantities of a particular product, but of a particular lot.
 For these types of products, the stock item in the block diagram above encompasses the properties of the particular stock item instances that vary from batch to batch or item to item.

-Here are a few example videos of using Finale Inventory.
+Here are a few example videos of Finale Inventory in use.